Store

 If your stress isn’t alleviated, it can cause imbalances throughout the body.
 The adrenal glands fatigue because of their high workload and the circuits that are involved in the NEM stress response become unbalanced from the unnatural state of functioning that they’re forced into.
 This can be a very disruptive and frightening situation, particularly because it will cause health problems that are difficult to identify and eliminate.

-Correcting AFS Through Diet
+Correcting Adrenal Fatigue Through Diet

 Increasing your omega 3 intake may also help address other problems that are causing stress.
-People with AFS often experience a whole host of problems that omega 3 may help with.
+People with Adrenal Fatigue often experience a whole host of problems that omega 3 may help with.
 These include blood pressure, irregular heartbeat, bone or joint pain or disorders, anxiety, depression, high cholesterol, and rampant inflammation.
 Increasing your omega 3 intakes may help reduce or eliminate some of these issues.
 This will decrease your overall stress levels, lower your body’s need for cortisol, and allow your adrenals to return to a lower level of functioning.
 And this will allow them to heal.

 The Benefits of Omega 3 in Pregnancy